 - dry and dark patches on neck and under arms

-Sometimes, fatty liver disease leads to cirrhosis, a disease that occurs when the liver weighs about three pounds and is the largest solid organ in the body.
-This is the most dangerous and life-threatening type of fatty liver disease.
+Sometimes, fatty liver disease leads to cirrhosis.
+(5) This is the most dangerous and life-threatening type of fatty liver disease.
 Over time, healthy liver tissue is replaced with scar tissue, which prevents the liver from functioning properly.
 The scar tissue blocks the flow of blood through the liver and slows the processing of nutrients, hormones, drugs and naturally produced toxins, as well as the production of proteins and other substances made by the liver.
-Symptoms of cirrhosis include the buildup of fluid in the body, muscle weakness, internal bleeding, yellowing of the skin and eyes, and liver failure.
+Symptoms of cirrhosis include:

 If you think you are at risk of getting NAFLD or you notice some of these symptoms, ask your doctor for these tests.

 Root Causes & Risk Factors of Liver Disease